 What Is Revenge Porn Under California Law?

 Revenge porn under California Penal Code 647(j)(4) involves someone putting another person's explicit photographs on the internet in an attempt to embarrass that person or exact revenge.
-In some cases, people will even send explicit photographs of a person to their place of work as a form of revenge.
+In some cases, people will even send clear pictures of a person to their place of work as a form of revenge.

-If someone is caught doing this, the revenge porn penal code section will be used to prosecute them, and they could face jail or prison time.
+If someone is caught doing this, the revenge porn penal code section will prosecute them, and they could face jail or prison time.

 If you are being charged under the revenge porn section of the penal code, you should immediately contact an attorney; don't try to handle it yourself, and don't communicate with the person whose information you sent because they may have the police listening in on the other line.